 Three of the sensors showed an increase in pore pressure, about 1.5 MPa, after the closing of the tunnel drainage.
 The sensors recorded very low pressures before this event.
 After the drainage was reopened again, the two still working sensors measured maximum values of about 0.55 MPa.
 When the power to canister 6 was switched off again the pressures dropped with about 0.2 MPa.
-The still working sensor measured a pressure of about 0.5 MPa around day 1450.
+The still working sensor measured a pressure of about 0.5 MPa around day 1,450.
 The measured pressure increased then with about 0.3 MPa caused by the work with the new tunnel.
-The work with the new tunnel has also affected this sensor during the last 2.5 years and the maximum pressure at the end of this measuring period is about 1.1 MPa.
+The work with the new tunnel has also affected this sensor during about 2.5 years and the maximum measured pore pressure just before the dismantling of the outer plug started was about 1.2 MPa.
+During the work with the dismantling of the outer plug, at the end of this measuring period, a decrease in pore pressure of about 0.8 MPa was recorded.